swissbib/libadmin/documentation/MigrationToLibadminEnhanced.md

 In config/autoload/local.php

-To use the database libadminenhanced instead of libadmin
+To use the good database

 ## Import Information from Excel

-Does that overwrite some fields of the previous step ?
-It should only add new info !!!

 This will import in the db from config/autoload/local.php